Skip to main content

 for everyone

-I recommend to use the MercuryPlayground (browser version) first.
+I recommend to use the MercuryPlayground (in the browser) first.
 Please read further in chapter MercuryPlayground.

-If you have experience with Max8 you can also consider using Mercury4Max instead.
-Please read further in chapter Mercury4Max for instructions on installing and setting up the environment.
+If you have experience with MaxMSP you can also use Mercury4Max.
+Please read the chapter Mercury4Max for further instructions.

 🌎 MercuryPlayground